-- 1) Overview of the Pilot Project selected and its purpose; - 2) Purpose of a feasibility study; - 3) What is needed to generate a successful preliminary grant application; - 4) Steps taken to complete Pilot Project; - 5) A Summary of the topics included in the Preliminary Technical Report; - a) Problem; - b) Alternatives/Solutions; - c) Advantages and Disadvantages of alternatives; - d) Estimated costs of each alternative; - e) Items to be evaluated. - 6) Project Team recommendations on what is needed for a successful Pilot Project; - 7) Potential funding opportunities to advance the pilot; and, - 8) Opportunities to continue advancing solutions - a) Using the pilot - b) Continued engagement in the IRWM process
+- Overview of the pilot project selected and its purpose - Purpose of a feasibility study - What is needed to generate a successful preliminary grant application - Steps taken to complete pilot project - A Summary of the topics included in the Preliminary Technical Report - o Problem

+- Alternatives/Solutions - Advantages and disadvantages of alternatives - Estimated costs of each alternative - Estimated costs to conduct a Feasibility Study - o Items to be evaluated - Project Team recommendations on what is needed for a successful project - Potential funding opportunities to advance the pilot - Opportunities to continue advancing solutions - Using the pilot - Continued engagement in the IRWM process

-Participants were provided information on how to become a Member or Interested Party of the KBWA.
-The meeting concluded with an evaluation session.
+Participants were provided information on how to become a member or interested party of the Upper Kings IRWM Authority.
+The meeting concluded with a project evaluation session.